 For estate, probate, divorce, or equitable distribution, confirm fair market value basis, valuation date, independence, and written report format.

-For charitable donation or IRS files, confirm qualified-appraisal requirements, Form 8283 support, USPAP familiarity, and appraiser independence before hiring.
+For charitable donation or IRS files, confirm qualified-appraisal requirements, Form 8283 support, independence, and written report scope before hiring.

 For sale planning or collection management, ask whether the deliverable is a formal appraisal report, advisory value range, inventory, or triage memo.